 Twelve guards were taken as hostages, some of whom were repeatedly beaten, sodomized, and threatened with death.
-A hostage reported that an inmate approached a group of hostages with the severed head of a black inmate, saying, "This is what can happen to you...
+A hostage reported that an inmate approached a group of hostages with the severed head of a black inmate, saying, "This is what can happen to you . . .
 We'll cut you in pieces and throw you out the window" (Quoted in Hillman, 1981:1194).
-Another hostage reported that an inmate said to him: "First we're going to stab you fifteen times, then we're going to cut your hands off, then we're going to cut your head off."
-(Quoted in New Mexican, February 3, 1985, Sec.
+Another hostage reported that an inmate said to him: "First we're going to stab you fifteen times, then we're going to cut your head off.' " (Quoted in New Mexican, February 3, 1985, Sec.
 E, p.
 3.)